 At the 2014 intergovernmental negotiations, agreement was reached on a new priority area: conservation and sustainable use of natural resources and biodiversity.
 By improving the conservation and use of the designated biodiversity-rich areas in Ethiopia, it is aimed to help preserve the country’s natural resources and improve the living conditions of the population.
 The Federal Government has pledged EUR 27.5 million for this purpose.

-Besides these priority areas, cooperation is continuing on creation of a national quality infrastructure, including a national standards agency, and the provision of basic social services as well as on the country’s Urban Governance and Decentralisation Programme, which is due to expire.
+Besides these priority areas, cooperation focuses on the creation of a national quality infrastructure, including a national standards agency, as well as on the country’s Urban Governance and Decentralisation Programme, which is due to expire.
 Also planned is a project to support refugee programmes in Ethiopia.

 Besides the Federal Ministry for Economic Cooperation and Development (BMZ), the Federal Ministry of Food and Agriculture (BMEL) and the Federal Environment Ministry (BMU) are also engaged in development cooperation with Ethiopia.

 Cultural relations between the two countries are based on a long tradition of German research in Ethiopia, which has led to a number of university partnerships.
 Outstanding projects by German academic and scientific institutions are the South Omo Research Centre, which studies the different ethnic and cultural groups in southern Ethiopia, and the compilation of a globally unique, multi-volume Encyclopaedia Aethiopica by the University of Hamburg.
 Following the sensational finds of traces of Sabean culture in Ethiopia’s Tigray region, the German Archaeological Institute is currently conducting an excavation campaign there, which is scheduled to continue for several years.